Fast Neural Representations for Direct Volume Rendering: Scene Representation Networks

 As shown by Mildenhall~\etAl~\cite{tancik2020fourier} and Tancik~\etAl~\cite{tancik2020fourier}, when the SRN is trained only with positional input $\bm{p}=(x,y,z)$ and corresponding density or color output, the mapping function cannot faithfully represent high-frequency features in the data.
-To achieve this, so-called Fourier features are used to lift 3D positions to a higher-dimensional space before sending the input to the network.
+To avoid this shortcoming, so-called Fourier features are used to lift 3D positions to a higher-dimensional space before sending the input to the network.
 In this way, the spread between spatially close positions is increased, and positional variations of the output values are emphasized.

-Let $\bm{p}\in\R^3$ be the input positions to the network, and let $m\in\N$ the desired number of Fourier features that should be used.
-In \autoref{sec:fastSRN:TC}, we discuss how to chose $m$ to obtain good reconstruction quality.
-Then, a matrix $B\in\R^{m,3}$ -- the so-called Fourier matrix -- is defined.
+Let $\bm{p}\in\R^3$ and $m\in\N$, respectively, be the input positions to the network and the desired number of Fourier features that should be used (see \autoref{sec:fastSRN:TC} for a discussion of how to chose $m$).
+Then, a matrix $F\in\R^{m,3}$ -- the so-called Fourier matrix -- is defined.
 Mildenhall~\etAl~\cite{mildenhall2020nerf} propose to construct the Fourier matrix based on diagonal matrices of powers of two $\mathbbm{1}^3$, i.e.,

 where $m=3L$.
 The matrix is fixed before the training process and not part of the trainable parameters.
 The inputs to the network are then enriched via vector concatenation as

 where $\oplus$ indicates the concatenation operation.